 A Bachelor's degree (180 credits) including 90 credits in Media and Communication Studies or the equivalent.
 English 6/English Course B.

 The applicants estimated capacity to complete the programme is the primary criterion for selection.
-Students who fulfill the special eligibility requirements are selected on the basis of their previous study results (grades on courses and Bachelor s degree essay), proficiency in English and letter of intent.
+Students are selected on the basis of their previous study results (grades on courses and Bachelor s degree essay), proficiency in English and letter of intent.